cea-hpc/fastiron/profiling/RayonOnly/reference_data/perf_stat.md

 # perf tool statistics

 Tests showed that Fastiron's scalability is worse than Quicksilver's.
 This file contains the raw perf reports used to understand what is going on.
+The simulation is stopped at 20 cycles.

 ## Regular execution

 ### Sequential